Black Gold School Division

 Ineligible Student: Student who is attending their designated school and resides less than 2.4 km home to school (using all walkways as per the guidelines from Alberta Education funding).

 School of Choice Students: Student who is attending a school that is not their designated school or a student who is being provided transportation to a school of a different School Board (STAR Catholic students serviced by Black Gold school buses).
+The Transportation Department reviews School of Choice availability after October 1.

 Meeting a bus: School of choice students who are meeting a bus within the attendance boundary of the school they are choosing must meet the bus at a designated bus stop on the route.
 The bus must have room for them and must not displace students designated to attend that school.
 If the bus during the school year becomes full the choice student will be refunded and the transportation discontinued.
 Rural students meeting a bus are to be met at the stop by an adult both in the morning and afternoon.
+The Transportation Department will begin reviewing School of Choice requests (based on availability) after October 1.

 GPS System: Global Positioning system installed on the school bus that relays information to the transportation department on location and logistics of the operating school bus.